DeniseMak/nlpstats-proto/testing/readme.md

 By 630PM
 * Yellow results if things change above.
 Grey tabs if impossible, highlight current tab
-* Set fixed x dimension and  SVG Size
-* NBSP in table

 * Make first column of tables wider in css